kdev307/DfitKlub-fsd/README.md

 ## Screenshots :

-Here are some of the screenshot of Food Ordering Website.
+Here are some of the screenshot of the full stack web application DfitKlub.

 1. Landing Page :<br><br>
    <img src="screenshots/hero-section.png"><br><br>